mlukaszek/evdipp/README.md

     make install

 ## Running
+This project assumes you are familiar with what [evdi](https://github.com/DisplayLink/evdi) is, and how to build it for your system.
+Before attempting to launch any of the samples, make sure `evdi` kernel module is loaded.
+If you don't see it in the output of `lsmod`, run `modprobe evdi` first.

 Any client app for EVDI at the moment must be run by root to be able to function - so, using `sudo` is required.
 For example, to run the `monitorsim` binary built in the `stage/bin` subdirectory of your `build` folder, use:

     cd stage/bin